1-800-800-1865 (Mon-Sat) • Online 24/7

 What Are United States Mint Gold Coins?

-There are two broad categories of old american gold coins.
-The historic coins minted prior to 1933 which were intended for circulation and spending, and the modern coins minted in 1986 and after which have been primarily held by investors.
+There are two broad categories of old American gold coins.
+The historic coins minted before 1933 were intended for circulation and spending, and the modern coins minted in 1986 and after which have been primarily held by investors.
 Money Metals Exchange offers both varieties.

 The historic coins were minted at 90% purity and come in a range of conditions, depending upon how long they spent circulating and accumulating wear.
-The metal content is not marked on the coin, and the gold weights are not in “round figures”.
-For example, the $20 St. Gaudens variety contain .9675 troy ounces of actual gold bullion
+The metal content is not marked on the coin, and the gold weights are not in “round figures.”
+For example, the $20 St. Gaudens variety contains .9675 troy ounces of actual gold bullion

 Gold American Eagles are now traded in the largest quantities of any bullion coin worldwide.
 These modern bullion coins are a great way for investors to take advantage of lower prices and get maximum liquidity